DashankaNadeeshanDeSilva/FCN_for_Semantic_Segmentation/README.md

 The model is based on CVPR '15 best paper honorable mentioned "Fully Convolutional Networks for Semantic Segmentation"

 **Pre-requirements**
+These dependencies can be installed using pip or conda (or anyother depending on your system)
 1. Pytorch (with Torchvision)
 2. matplotlib
 3. Pandas